Four Steps. Veganism. Nice.

 The question is: Do you go cold turkey (or, for Vegans, cold tofu!) or change your eating habits slowly and incrementally?
 I prefer a mix, but anywhere from one end of the spectrum to the other is fine, depending on who you are and how you work.
 You know yourself best.

 2. Transitioning.
-This is the more favoured, (and more frequently recommended!), method of becoming a vegan by the more ‘sensible’ of the vegan community (however, know that a lot of us are a little bit mad!)
+This is the more favored, (and more frequently recommended!), method of becoming a vegan by the more ‘sensible’ of the vegan community (however, know that a lot of us are a little bit mad!)
 This method essentially means slowly removing one item of non-vegan fare from your diet every set amount of time until you are comfortable on your new and shiny Vegan diet.
 Naturally, you replace the lost items with new healthy, vegan ones (e.g. Whole grains, fruits, vegetables, nuts, etc.).
 What happens is that, by slowly reducing the amount of ‘stubborn food’, you no longer remain dependant on it.
-This method is really useful as it doesn’t bring your body into a state of shock after two or three days, and then causing a rebound back into meat, dairy and/or egg eating.
+This method is really useful as it doesn’t bring your body into a state of shock after two or three days, and then causing a rebound back into the meat, dairy and/or egg eating.

 Step Three: Reasoning